karthick0502/Building-web-APIs-with-Flask-and-Django/README.md

-# News Scraper Using Flask
+# News Scraper Using Flask and Django

 This project is a Flask-based web application designed to scrape news from two different websites and display the collected information on a single webpage.
 It provides a convenient way to browse through headlines, images, and summaries of news articles from the BBC and Times of India websites.